athomasliz/Notesaurus/docs/docusaurus.md

 This site makes use of [Docusaurus](https://docusaurus.io/).
 It is really cool, allowing you to create a beautiful site within hours using mark down language.

-Below is the step by step guide on how a web site can be built using Docusaurus.

 ## Step by Step Guide

 ### 1. Install [Node.js](https://nodejs.org/en/download/) and [Visual Studio](https://visualstudio.microsoft.com/)